 Curious how to get started marketing your ghost kitchen online?
 Check out our 8-step checklist.

 You can also download our free restaurant marketing checklist, to ensure you're setting up your restaurant (or multiple restaurants) for delivery success.

 Now, let’s dive into how ghost kitchens compare to a traditional restaurant.

 What’s the difference between a ghost kitchen and delivery at a brick-and-mortar?

 A ghost kitchen concept operates differently than a brick-and-mortar.
 In a traditional brick-and-mortar that offers restaurant delivery services, there’s typically limited parking for delivery drivers and poor operational workflows that result in slower deliveries, more room for error, and an interrupted dine-in experience.

 On top of this, you’re juggling incoming orders on multiple tablets, making it difficult to track each order and ensure order accuracy.

-In contrast, ghost kitchens simplify your delivery operations and increase your efficiency with every order.
+In contrast, ghost restaurants or ghost kitchens simplify your delivery operations and increase your efficiency with every order.
 At CloudKitchens, you get the benefit of logistics and fulfillment handled for you, so all you’ve got to do is keep making amazing food.
 You cook up the order, place the food right outside your kitchen, and a runner will handle the rest.
 In other words, you fulfill more orders in less time.